-At the Fort Collins Youth Clinic, we are in the process of updating our testing process for sore throats due to the growing problem of antibiotic resistance, one of the most serious and growing threats to public health.
+At the Fort Collins Youth Clinic, we have updated our testing process for sore throats due to the growing problem of antibiotic resistance, one of the most serious and growing threats to public health.

-In order to provide the best care for your child, we will be discontinuing the walk-in strep visits after July 1, 2019.
+In order to provide the best care for your child, we have discontinued the walk-in strep visits.

 Patients who are unnecessarily exposed to antibiotics are placed at risk for serious adverse events with no clinical benefit, therefore patients with concern for possible strep throat will be scheduled for an office visit to see a provider.